Panzerschrek/U-00DC-Sprache/source/docs/en/language_server.rst

 Language server tries to find default build directory (named *build*) for each opened document and a workspace description file within it.
-Such file is produced on each build by the Ü build system. it does this in order to find proper include directories for an opened document.
+Such file is produced on each build by the Ü build system.
+Language server does this in order to find proper include directories for an opened document.
 If non-default build directory is used, it may be specified via special command line option (see below).